ornl-training/ornl-training.github.io/index.md

 * [Scientific Programming with Python and C++]({{ page.url | prepend: site.github.url }}programming)
 * [Advanced Scientific Programming with Python and C++]({{ page.url | prepend: site.github.url }}advanced)

-The goal of these courses is to teach scienctists how to use computers more effectively to make their research easier.
+The goal of these courses is to teach scientists how to use computers more effectively to make their research easier.
 We avoid a lot of the theory that is taught in introductory computer science classes in favor of covering more of the practical side of programming that is necessary for conducting research.